Verlander Ks 11 to lead Astros over Yankees 4-2 in ALCS

 “Every time I get out there, he looks further and further (away),” the 60-year-old Clemens said.
 “So, I’m just glad it made it there.”

-Asked for a prediction on the series, Clemens didn’t give any insight into who he’s pulling for this week.
+Asked for a prediction on the series, Clemens didn’t give any insight into which team he’s pulling for this week.

 “I think it’s going to go to seven games,” he said.
 “And that’s it.”